Itasy Region: Bodies of water

 There are 58 rivers in Itasy.
-21 rivers are flowing in Miarinarivo District, 17 rivers in Arivonimamo District and 20 in Soavinandriana District.
+21 rivers flow in Miarinarivo District, 17 rivers in Arivonimamo District and 20 in Soavinandriana District.

-3500 ha are covered by lakes: 40 lakes in Miarinarivo, 9 lakes in Soavinandriana and 2 in Arivonimamo.
+3,500 ha are covered by lakes: there are 40 lakes in Miarinarivo, 9 in Soavinandriana and 2 in Arivonimamo.

 Lake Itasy

 The region of Itasy is named after Lake Itasy, the fourth largest lake in Madagascar.
 The lake is in Ampefy, 120 km from the capital city of Antananarivo.

 Tourism

 According to the ONTM (Office National de Tourism de Madagascar), more 60% of domestic tourists from the capital city use this as their short-stay holiday destination each year.
 However, this still amounts to less than 200 tourists per day, or up to 1200 tourists per day on national holidays.
 Ampefy, by lake Itasy, is the main tourist town.

 Tourist sights

 The region is famous for several features: